-Cleaning your sullied behind with toilet paper is a feeble and unsanitary undertaking, something my colleague Tracy Moore made remarkably clear when she stated, in no uncertain terms, “You’re wiping your butt wrong.”
+Cleaning your sullied behind with toilet paper is a feeble and unsanitary undertaking, something one of my colleagues once made remarkably clear when she stated, in no uncertain terms, “You’re wiping your butt wrong.”

 Besides being powerless against stubborn poop, vigorous wiping with TP can contribute to an ailment jokingly referred to by doctors as “polished anus syndrome,” a painful phenomenon that we’ve examined before: